You made it to the half-way point in The 10-Week Digital Photo Organizing Challenge…woot woot! This week we’ll be sorting digital photos.

 The sorting step in the organizing process is a simple one, but not necessarily an easy one for two reasons.

-First, you’ll likely have to dig through a series of nested folders within “The Mess” to locate your image files.
+First, you’ll likely have to dig through a series of nested folders within “The Chaos” to locate your image files.
 In the example above, you’ll notice the folders that contain a season’s worth of photos from a particular year.
-Drilling down into a set of nested folders takes time and focused concentration to keep yourself from inadvertently moving something to the wrong place or deleting files by accident.
+Drilling down into a set of nested folders takes time and focused concentration to keep yourself from inadvertently moving something to the wrong place or deleting files by accident (and hence the reason for backing up the “Chaos” in Week 3 of the Challenge.

 The other reason it’s not easy is because it’s tedious work.
 Plain and simple.
-For that reason, do not attempt to complete this step in one sitting.
-This is the sort of task that needs to be broken down and spaced into multiple sessions.
-Once you begin to see those source sub-folders in “The Mess” get emptied out one-by-one, it really does begin to get exciting!
+For that reason, don’t attempt to complete this step in one sitting.
+This is the type of task that needs to be broken down and spaced into multiple sessions.
+But once you begin to empty out those source sub-folders in “The Chaos”, it really does begin to get exciting!

 Your Assignment for Week 5 – Sorting Digital Photos: